Romance: Limerence

 According to Tennov's research, limerence is normal (despite being a madness); however, she also encountered people who had not experienced it (whom she calls "nonlimerent") and were in fact unaware the stories depict a real phenomenon.
 Tennov indicated limerence may be experienced by 50% of women and 35% of men, and a 2025 survey found that 64% of people had experienced it and 32% "found it so distressing that it was hard to enjoy life".
 In Tennov's conception, limerence can be reciprocated and result in a relationship, but there must be obstacles (as in Romeo and Juliet) for a mutual preoccupation to intensify.

 Tennov complains in her book (and as recently as 2005) that not only are some people unaware the phenomenon is real, but that the scientific community does not properly distinguish it either.
-Terms like "romantic love", "passionate love" and "being in love" are all used to refer to limerence, but also to other things.
-Another type of attraction pattern frequently described to her by informants (who also felt they were "in love") was a more companionate style she calls "affectional bonding", which emphasizes compatibility of interests, mutual preferences, ability to work together and pleasurable sex.
+Terms like romantic love, passionate love, and being in love are all used to refer to limerence, but also to other things.
+Another type of attraction pattern frequently described to her by informants (who also felt they were "in love") was a more companionate style she calls affectional bonding, which emphasizes compatibility of interests, mutual preferences, ability to work together and pleasurable sex.
 Some informants would also speak of "obsession", yet not report intrusive (unwanted) thoughts, only "frequent and pleasurable" ones.

-The sociologist John Alan Lee has also commented on semantic issues, like how mania & eros are frequently confused, being lumped together as "romantic love".
-Lee complains that his research was reviewed by Elaine Hatfield in A New Look at Love inside her chapter on passionate love, when several love styles 'are not "passionate" at all!'
 Limerence has been compared to Lee's mania, with both Tennov & Lee having taken inspiration from courtly love.

-In her 1988 book chapter, "Passionate and Companionate Love", Hatfield considers a litany of concepts ("being in love", limerence, Lee's mania & eros, and so on) together under "passionate love", and this more general idea became accepted in love research.
-Later research, however, showed that the Passionate Love Scale has overly broad questions, measuring both obsessive and non-obsessive components.
-It is possible to experience love feelings either with or without the obsessive element, and both ways have different trajectories in a relationship.
-Passionate love with obsession is only associated with satisfaction in short-term relationships, whereas love without obsession may sustain over a longer period.

-A 2013 study found that unrequited (unequal) love was four times more frequent than equal love, although little research has attempted to study or differentiate it.